MrPancakes39/Desmos-Offline-Mode/README.md

 Desmos is a well known Graphing Calculator available for the web and mobile, but no desktop port exist.

 Desmos Offline Mode is a desktop port of Desmos Web Version, with the added feature of working offline.

-## Branches

-`web-app`: Desmos Offline Mode as a web app.
-`docker`: A docker container for the web app.
-`main`: The desktop app based of web app.

 # Build Instructions: